vito/bass/README.md

   dsfdsfadfsadfjhjg
 Bass
-harmonizes with other languages to do all the high-fidelity work, by running them as cacheable workloads in a container runtime.
+harmonizes with other languages to do all the high-fidelity work, by running them as cacheable thunks in a container runtime.

 Bass's goal is to make automating the path to production safe, easy (ish), predictable, verifiable, and fun.